itzg/docker-minecraft-server/README.md

 ### Running a Purpur server

-A [Purpur](https://purpur.pl3x.net/) server, which is "a fork of Paper, Tuinity, Airplane with the goal of providing new and interesting configuration options".
+A [Purpur](https://purpur.pl3x.net/) server, which is "a drop-in replacement for Paper servers designed for configurability, new fun and exciting gameplay features, and high performance built on top of Tuinity.".

     -e TYPE=PURPUR